 - Employment Any service done by an employee for the employer. - Employee A person who is subject to the will and control of the employer as to what must be done and how it is done. - Casual Labor Work that is not in the course of the employer's regular trade or business and which is occasional, incidental, or irregular.
 Do not confuse casual labor with temporary or part-time employment.
 A corporation cannot have casual labor. - Independent Contractor A person not subject to the will and control of the employer.
 The employer does not control or direct the manner or method of job performance.
 The general public is aware that the person is an independent contractor. - Officers of a Corporation Any officer of a corporation performing services for the corporation is an employee of the corporation during tenure of office, even when no compensation is received for such services.
 Compensation, other than dividends upon shares of stock and board of director fees, is presumed to be payment for services performed. - Limited Liability Company (LLC) A limited liability company is treated the same as it is classified for federal income tax purposes.
 A person performing services for an LLC, treated as a corporation for federal income tax purposes, is an employee.
 A person, other than a partner or exempt employee of a partnership, performing services for an LLC treated as a partnership for federal income tax purposes, is an employee.
+A person, other than the sole proprietor or an exempt employee of a sole proprietorship, performing services for an LLC treated as a sole proprietorship for federal income tax purposes, is an employee.
 A person, other than the sole proprietor or an exempt employee of a sole proprietorship, performing services for an LLC, treated as a sole proprietorship for federal income tax purposes, is an employee.
 A single member LLC may be treated as a corporation or a sole proprietorship for federal income tax purposes. - S Corporation Salaries paid to corporate officers are considered wages.
 All or part of the distribution of income paid to corporate officers who are active in the business and are performing services for the business can be considered wages. - Employee Leasing Company An employee leasing company is an employing unit that has a valid and active license under Chapter 468, Florida Statutes (F.S.). - Salesperson Any individual paid solely by commission under your direction and control is an employee.
 The law provides exemption for insurance agents, real estate agents, and barbers who are paid solely by commission.
 If they are paid by salary only or salary and commission, both are taxable and subject to reemployment tax.
 There is no federal unemployment tax exemption for barbers paid solely by commission. - Agricultural Labor Any service performed on a farm in the employ of the owner, tenant, or any other operator of a farm in connection with the production or harvesting of any agricultural or horticultural commodity or in connection with the maintenance or operation of farm equipment or grounds.